Welcome to my Bulletproof Collagen Protein review.

 What Type Of Collagen Products Does Bulletproof Offer?

-When it comes to Bulletproof, they have plenty of different products to offer, including Bulletproof Brain Octane Oil as well as other collagen products.
+When it comes to Bulletproof, they have plenty of different products to offer, including Bulletproof Brain Octane Oil as well as other collagen products such as collagen protein bars.
 Their most popular collagen protein will come in powder form and can be added to any beverage you’d like to add it to.
 Their powder comes in an unflavored, vanilla, and chocolate flavor.
 It can also be found in individual packets.

 If you’re not into collagen protein powder, they also offer collagen protein bars that come in a variety of unique, creative, and seasonal flavors — including cafe latte, vanilla shortbread, lemon cookie, chocolate chip cookie, apple pie, fudge brownie, and mint chocolate chip.